Richard Wilberforce, Baron Wilberforce: Judicial career

 Wilberforce was appointed to the High Court in 1961 and assigned to the Chancery Division, receiving the customary knighthood.
 On 1 October 1964, after only three years' service, he was elevated to the House of Lords as a Lord of Appeal in Ordinary, and was made a life peer as Baron Wilberforce, of the City and County of Kingston-upon-Hull; he was also sworn of the Privy Council.
-He is the only English judge in recent times to have been appointed to the House of Lords straight from the High Court, without first serving in the Court of Appeal.
+He is the only English judge in recent times to have been appointed to the House of Lords directly from the High Court, without having prior served in the Court of Appeal.

-Wilberforce served as a law lord for 18 years, during which he heard 465 appeals, often giving the leading judgment.
-He was the Senior Law Lord from 1975 to his retirement in 1982.
-His decisions were highly regarded and covered large areas of the law.
+Wilberforce served as a Law Lord for 18 years, during which he heard 465 appeals, often giving the leading judgment.
+He was the Senior Law Lord from 1975 until his retirement in 1982.
+His decisions were highly regarded and covered multiple areas of the law.

 He was president of the Anti-Slavery Society from 1971.

 In the early 1970s he chaired two inquiries.
 The first was into power workers' pay in 1971, and found in the workers' favour.
-The second was set up during the miners' strike of 1972; thanks to Wiberforce's high work rate, it reported within a week, and recommended pay increases of between £4.50 and £6 to miners.
+The second was set up during the miners' strike of 1972; owing to Wilberforce's exceptional effort, it was reported within a week, and recommended pay increases of between £4.50 and £6 to the miners.

 Wilberforce was Chancellor of the University of Hull between 1978 and 1994, High Steward of the University of Oxford from 1967 to 1990, Visitor of Wolfson College from 1974 to 1990 and Visitor of Linacre College from 1983 to 1990.